norsig/docs-1/en-US/installation/run_as_windows_service.md

 ### Prerequisites

-To run Gogs as a service, you will need one of:
+To run as a service, you will need one of:

 1. Use `miniwinsvc` build tags to have builtin Windows service support.
 2. Do not use `miniwinsvc` build tags and use [NSSM](http://nssm.cc/).